MogaDenis/ADT-SortedBag/README.md

 # ADT-SortedBag
 Implementation in C++ of a Sorted Bag ADT.

-The Sorted Bag is represented as a dynammic array and a frequency array.
+The Sorted Bag is represented on a dynammic array and a frequency array.
 Values and frequencies are associated by the same indices.

 The Sorted Bag includes in its interface the following:
   - Add a new element